cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

+- Get rid of mpa compliance variable on its own and just separate closed to fishing into two categories, closed low compliance and closed high compliance
+- Run global models

 - work on the priors, try 1 sd on the intercept and slope?
 Follow Soloman example but don't assume equal probability of each category
 - do model comparison to choose distribution and link function?
 - MPA predictor variabels